wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 ### Notes on multi-GPU parallelization

-What will be the challenges in parallelizing this to multiple GPUs on the same node?

-Can the dataset be effectively divided across multiple GPUs, or must it be replicated?
-(@bkj any input here would be great)
+Since this problem maps well to Gunrock operations, we expect parallelization to be similar to BFS and SSSP.
+The dataset can be effectively divided across multiple GPUs.

 ### Notes on dynamic graphs